NWP in Hindsight: 1979-91 — The Fateful ’80s (Zindi’s death, Ph.D. and new career)

 A few Syracuse pictures in 1979-80.

-West Coast Holiday: Northern California to British Columbia.
+A break from the action: A West Coast Holiday to Northern California to British Columbia with Zindi in June 1980.
 My life was not simply my studies.
 In June 1980, Zindi and I decided to fly to San Francisco and take a slow three week drive along (or near) to coast up to British Columbia.
 Unexpectedly, we watched Mt.
 St. Helens erupt from the northern part of Oregon.
 We then carefully continued driving north along the Washington State coastline until we got to Vancouver Province where we drove on Vancouver island as far north as Nanaimo.
 Because of the volcanic ash, we ended up flying from Vancouver city back to San Francisco and then on to New York on one of worst flights of our lives.

 My personal computer revolution and dissertation. in the latter part of 1980, I successfully met the computer revolution when I decided to get a terminal in my home and connect, via phone line, to the SU’s main DEC10 computer.
 Although my advisors and most graduate students in the History Department did NOT support me, I became a word processing “pioneer” simply typing my drafts into SU’s main frame computer.
 Unfortunately in early 1983 when I finally submitted my dissertation, I had to do so with a copy printed on a dot matrix printer with justified margins, but without micro-spacing that is standard today.
 (A link to the dissertation appears on the E-book page of this website.)
 Hence the dissertation seems hard to read by today’s standards and I recommend that anyone wishing to read my work use the new current e-book on this website, rather than trying to read the original dissertation.
 In early 1983, I had to convince my advisors to accept a dissertation that was not typed on a typewriter!
 Word processing would only become standard during the next few years.

-May 1981 travel to Canada’s Maritime Provinces.
+Another Break in the action: travel to Canada’s Maritime Provinces in May 1981.
 Canadian travel appealed to both Zindi and me.
 Thus, after visiting British Columbia in June 1980, we decided in May 1981 to drive from NYC across New England and across the Maritimes: Nova Scotia, Prince Edward Island and Newfoundland.
 We ended up driving eastward until we reached the French island of St. Pierre, Newfoundland’s “nose-drop.”

 A writing crisis in the latter half of 1981.
 I stubbornly continued my quest of making the dissertation easier to read and writing without too much jargon so that anyone with a basic education could easily read it.
 The result was that my writing bogged down and my finances became precarious.
 Completing at all, became dubious.
 Looking back, this was the most depressing and stressful period of my entire life.